lmcprogram/csc412-devenv/docker/README.md

-CS 300 Docker
+CSC412 Docker
 =============

-The Docker container-based virtualization service lets you run a minimal CS 300 environment, including Linux, on a macOS or Windows computer, without the overhead of a full virtual machine like VMware Workstation, VMware Fusion, or VirtualBox.
+The Docker container-based virtualization service lets you run a minimal CSC412 environment, including Linux, on a macOS or Windows computer, without the overhead of a full virtual machine like VMware Workstation, VMware Fusion, or VirtualBox.

-It should be possible to do *all* CS 300 assignments in the CS 300 Docker container.
+It should be possible to do *all* CSC412 assignments in the CSC412 Docker container.

 Advantages of Docker: